-Two US tourists kidnapped at gunpoint in Egypt's Sinai peninsula have been freed.
+Two US tourists who were kidnapped Friday while traveling in Egypt's Sinai peninsula have been freed, Reuters reported.

 The kidnappers had been seeking a ransom, but a Bedouin source said the authorities had agreed to free four fellow tribesmen from police custody in exchange for the two tourists, according to Reuters.

 The Americans, both women, were aboard a bus with three other holiday-makers when it was held up by gunmen between Mount Sinai and Sharm el-Sheikh.
 Their Egyptian guide was also taken, the Associated Press reported.
 They were released hours later.

 Bedouins abducted a group of Chinese workers in northern Sinai earlier this week, and also demanded the release of fellow tribesmen who were jailed for a 2004 bomb attack on the Red Sea holiday resort of Taba.
 All 25 hostages were freed, unharmed, after only a day in captivity.